emmt/MiRA/USAGE.md

 ### Regularization

 The regularization is the kind of prior imposed to the reconstructed image.
-For all implemented reularizations, the relative strength of the prior (compared to the data) is specified with option `-mu=µ` where `µ ≥ 0`.
+For all implemented regularizations, the relative strength of the prior (compared to the data) is specified with option `-mu=µ` where `µ ≥ 0`.

 The following regularizations are available: